dfyockey/demitile/README.md

 * Fine Tiling does not apply to a center tiled window; attempts will have no effect.

+## Dependencies

+Demitile requires that the following utilities be installed:

+* wmctrl
+* xdotool
+* xprop
+* xwininfo

 ## Setup

 1. Place the `demitile` file in the directory of your choice.